-- The U.S. is a safe harbor for your family, as well as your personal and business investments.
+- The U.S. is a safe harbour for your family, as well as your personal and business investments.

 - Any member of a family with an EB-5 Green Card can enter the U.S. at any time and stay as long as he/she wishes.